 The Yonex Power Cushion 03ZM Shoes are another great pair from Yonex.
 They look great, have more than enough support for the feet, excellent cushioning.
 They’re specially designed for the laces to fit the shape of the foot better and reduce the pressure put on the upper foot from the laces.
 They’ve been discounted quite heavily since they’re a model from the 2018 catalogue.
-They cost £79.99/$105.70 currently at Direct Badminton.
+They cost £79.99/$105.70 currently on Amazon.

 If you want a full list of options including multiple brands then head on over to our full buyers guide for Badminton shoes, click here.

 Can we use running shoes for Badminton?
 We can’t use running shoes for Badminton.
 Running shoes are custom designed for grip and support when running forwards or backwards.
 You don’t get enough support for the ankle when twisting, turning and jumping in Badminton.